-Jack falls madly in love with Maggie and from there on you don't need much of an imagination to guess direction where this thing will go to.
+Jack falls madly in love with Maggie, and from there on, you don't need much of an imagination to guess where this thing will go.
 And it's all about pure LOVE and not much about passion, fucking or even about good old money scheming.
-No deadly sins here to which we are used in our crime books.
-To summarize:
+No deadly sins here, to which we are used in our crime books.
+To summarise:

 "You know that I've fallen in love with you."